slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

        https://ubuntu.com/download/server

-Or, go for Desktop and skip this section (if your machine can boot up from USB media)
+Or, go for Desktop and skip the next section (if your machine can boot up from USB media)

        https://ubuntu.com/download/desktop